UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

 Tasks:
-- Read in the data from the sheet named `pokemon` from the Excel file `pokemon.xlsx` located in the `data` folder using the Pokemon column name as the index.
+- Read in the data from the sheet named `pokemon` from the Excel file `pokemon.xlsx` located in the `data` folder specifying column 0 as the index column.
 - Save the resulting dataframe as `pokemon_df`.
 - Display the first 10 rows of `pokemon_df`.